-At September 30, 2016, we had cash of \$1,406,303 and working capital of \$384,002.
+At December 31, 2016, we had cash of \$1,351,860 and working capital of \$288,562.
+We anticipate that we will require \$56 million in trade debt financing to finance our expected sales of Genstrip 50, as the current litigation ends in the company's favor.
+In March 2012 we renewed our agreement with Alpha Credit Resources ("ACR") to obtain this debt financing.
+In November 2013 we executed a new line of credit with Alpha Credit Resources, replacing our pervious line.
+The new credit line is for \$12.5 million, but with the velocity of our product sales, could yield over \$250 million in annually available credit.
+We have not yet drawn down any credit financing from ACR.
 We will from time to time continue to seek a combination of equity and long-term debt financing as well as other traditional cash flow and asset backed financing to meet our financing needs and to reduce our overall cost of capital.
 Additionally, in order to accelerate our growth rate and to finance general corporate activities, we may supplement our existing sources of funds with financing arrangements at the operating system level or through additional short-term borrowings.
 As a further capital resource, we may sell or lease certain rights or assets from our portfolio as appropriate opportunities become available.
 However, there can be no assurance that we will be able to obtain any additional financing, on acceptable terms or at all.

-Results of Operations for the three months ended September 30, 2016 and 2015 compared.
+Results of Operations for the twelve months ended December 31, 2016 and 2015 compared.

-The following tables summarize selected items from the statement of operations for the three months ended September 30, 2016 compared to 2015.
+The following tables summarize selected items from the statement of operations for the twelve months ended December 31, 2016 compared to 2015.